 CRCOG will fund projects that cost between \$300,000 and \$3,000,000.
 Per CTDOT LOTCIP Guidelines, projects must have a minimum construction cost of \$300,000 to qualify for LOTCIP funding.
 Extremely large projects will take a disproportionate share of program funds, therefore projects utilizing more than \$3,000,000 of LOTCIP funding will not be approved.

-5. Municipality and Agency Funding Limit (\$3,000,000)
+5. Municipality and Agency Funding Limit (\$4,500,000)

-No municipality will be awarded more than \$3,000,000 in projects (reconstruction, improvements, pavement rehabilitation, stand-alone sidewalk, and bicycle/pedestrian projects).
+No municipality will be awarded more than \$4,500,000 in projects (roadway reconstruction, bridge improvements, pavement rehabilitation, stand-alone sidewalk, and bicycle/pedestrian projects).